tannerntannern/ts-mixer/README.md

 order for the types to work correctly.  ts-mixer is able to infer these types, so you can just do `Mixin(A, B)`, except when generics are involved.
 See [Dealing with Generics](#dealing-with-generics).
+2. Due to a bug in the TypeScript compiler, this package only appears to work on TypeScript 3.4.4 and beyond.
+With that said, it may still to simply use the package instead of compiling it yourself, which is where I ran into issues, but I did not test this extensively.

 ## Non-features
 * `instanceof` support;  Because this library is intended for use with TypeScript, running